Tag Archives: Michael Golden

 Clearly this makes absolutely no sense whatsoever.
 It could easily have been avoided by having a larger gap between the end of the movie and the beginning of the comic’s continuation instead of picking things up only three days later (back in #6).
 The whole series hinges on these animals so it’s annoying to read this so-called explanation, it kind of ruins the whole set up.
 It’s ill-conceived and reads as a lazy way of getting the action going.
 Add in Muldoon’s survival and this official sequel is contradicting the movie it’s based on more and more.

-Shoving these inconsistencies to the back of my mind, the race towards this particular story’s climax is exciting!
-They track the ‘raptors to a part of the jungle separated from the humans by a long rope bridge.
-Muldoon is stopped from sniping them from afar by the locals, which attracts the attention of the dinosaurs.
-They sprint across the bridge to attack, coming face to face first of all with an unarmed Ellie.
+Shoving these inconsistencies to the back of my mind, the race towards this particular story’s climax is exciting.
+They track the Velociraptors to a part of the jungle separated from the humans by a long rope bridge.
+Muldoon is stopped from sniping them from afar by the locals, which attracts their attention.
+The ‘raptors sprint across the bridge to attack, coming face to face with an unarmed Ellie first of all.

-Due to Ellen and Alan’s capture alongside the dinosaurs in previous issues and being forced to tend to Celia’s wounds, they’ve formed some form of cautious bond with these creatures.
+Due to Ellie and Alan’s capture alongside the dinosaurs in previous issues and being forced to tend to Celia’s wounds, they’ve formed some form of cautious bond with these creatures.
 Indeed, we’ve seen Celia stop her siblings from killing them.
-But it looks like Alf and Betty no longer care about this, they’ve suffered enough at the hands of the apes.
-In the first of the two pages below I particularly like the ‘raptor on the bottom left, it’s a classic pose from the films and gets across their ferocity.
+But it looks like Alf and Betty no longer care about this.
+They’ve suffered enough at the hands of the apes.
+In the first of the two pages below I particularly like the ‘raptor on the bottom left, it’s a classic pose from the films and really gets across their ferocity.

 Then the unthinkable happens.

 This genuinely shocked me.
 I half expected Muldoon to fire at this point despite currently being attacked and restrained by the villagers and it was still sad to see one of them fall, despite the fact they were about to attack.
-To see who actually did the firing was the shocking part!
+However, who actually fired was the shocking part!
 This went against everything Alan stands for, everything he was trying to achieve.
 But he had no choice, it was either Betty or Ellie.

 My annoyance isn’t Mark’s fault though.
-This was an early story of his, meant to drop hints not offer an answer, it was this comic’s editor who decided to use it as a finale and hype it up for Jurassic Park readers last time.
-As a result of this the reader can feel short changed.
+This was an early story of his, meant to drop hints, not offer an answer.
+It was this comic’s editor who decided to use it as a finale and hype it up for Jurassic Park readers last time.
+As a result of this I’m feeling rather short changed.

-Hannah discovers a shell of an atomic bomb in the secret library within the catacombs and we are led to believe this is what caused the world to basically end.
+Hannah discovers a shell of an atomic bomb in the secret library within the catacombs and we’re led to believe this is what caused the world to basically end.
 This is also what some of those present believe.
-However, researching the books it then transpires the world was on the cusp of nuclear war when the cataclysm happened, so it was a separate event (thus no straight answer).
+However, researching the books it then transpires the world was on the cusp of nuclear war when the cataclysm happened and stopped it, so it was a separate event (thus no straight answer).
 Then the library descends into chaos in a way that’s scarily prophetic of where we find ourselves in the world right now.

-In other stories in this enjoyable back up hints were given that the cataclysm was caused by climate change, not least thanks to Hannah’s disgust at Jack’s garage of old cars.
-These mechanical relics may have been converted by jack to run on dino doo-doo but they were referred to as being partly responsible for the destruction in the first place.
+In other stories in this enjoyable back up it hinted that the cataclysm was caused by climate change, not least thanks to Hannah’s disgust at Jack’s garage of old cars.
+These mechanical relics may have been converted by Jack to run on dino doo-doo but they were referred to as being partly responsible for the destruction in the first place.

 The Jurassic Park comic was a big deal to me as a teen and I’ve really enjoyed reliving it 28 years later